ribru17/ts_query_ls/README.md

 ## Configuration

-Configuration can be done via server initialization or via a configuration file named `.tsqueryrc.json` located at the project workspace root.
+Configuration can be done via server initialization or via a configuration file named `.tsqueryrc.json` located in the project workspace directory, or in any of its ancestor directories.
 Below is an example file:

 ```json
 {